Bhanu-Kommula/Notes/Spring_Core/Notes.md

 1 - Employee class
 This class has the employee details.
 It contains:

         Employee ID
         Employee Name
         Employee Age

 These are defined as fields — basically, they are the dependencies.
 We also have a three-argument constructor.

-Constructor is nothing but a special method that is used to initialize the values directly at the time of object creation.
+  ** Constructor is nothing but a special method that is used to initialize the values directly at the time of object creation. **

 So here we are using the constructor to load the dependencies, and we have getter methods to return those dependency values.
 We also have employeeDetails() method to print the complete info of the employee.

 2 - SpringDemos class (Main class)
-In this class:

-We are creating an object of the Employee class.
+In this class, We are creating an object of the Employee class.
 Injecting the dependencies via the 3-argument constructor (since the Employee class has a constructor that takes 3 values).
 Then calling employeeDetails() to display the employee info.

 Here, we are creating the object using new keyword and also manually injecting the dependencies.